zeeshanjunaid/ledgy.com/src/markdown/help/getting-started.md

 ![](attach-documents.png)

-- Once you are done with adding all new transactions click on the _Commit_ button (read on to find out why).
+- Once you are done with adding all new transactions, click on the _Commit_ button (read on to find out why).

 ##### Commit your draft

 All the new transactions you’ve added will be saved as your new draft.
 Once you are done with adding them and are happy with it, you can hit the _Commit_ button to save your draft as your official transactions list.
-Don’t worry, you will be prompted to review your changes before confirming.
+Don’t worry; you will be prompted to review your changes before confirming.

 ###### What does the _Commit_ button do?